Design Overview

 Wall Thickness Design

-Ensure sufficient housing wall thickness to prevent deformation during installation and operation
+Ensure sufficient housing wall thickness to prevent deformation during installation and operation.

 Rigidity Design